SK Group: Formation and early production

-As with many other chaebols, SK Group's chairmanship was 'inherited' from father to son: from its founder the late Chey Jong-hyon to its present chairman Chey Tae-won (eldest son).
-Chey Tae-won is married to the daughter of the former South Korean President Roh Tae-woo.
+As with many other chaebols, SK Group's chairmanship was 'inherited' from father to son: from its late founder Chey Jong-hyon to its present chairman Chey Tae-won (eldest son).
+Chey Tae-won was married to the daughter of the former South Korean President Roh Tae-woo until 2015.

 SK Group began when the current founders acquired Sunkyong Textiles (founded during the Japanese rule as a joint venture between two Japanese companies, Senman Chutan and Kyoto-based Kyoto Orimono Company) from South Korean government as abandoned property of Japan in 1953.
 In 1958, the company manufactured Korea's first polyester fiber on company grounds.
 It established Sunkyong Fibers Ltd. in July 1969, and started to produce original yarn.
 In 1973, SK then established Sunkyong Oil, beginning a vertical integration strategy to manage production, "From Petroleum to Fibers".
 That same year, the company acquired the Walkerhill Hotel.

 In 1976, Sunkyong Corporation received an international trading company license from the Indian government.
 In December 1980 SK purchased privately run Korea National Oil, making it Korea's fifth largest conglomerate.
 In January 1988, crude oil was imported for processing to Korea from Yemen's Marib oil field.

-Growing up years
+1990s to 2000s

 In June 1994, SK entered Korea's telecommunications business by becoming Korea Mobile Telecommunication Service's largest shareholder.
 In January 1996, SK Telecom launched Korea's first commercial CDMA cellular phone service in Incheon and Bucheon.
 In 1998, Management re-branded Sunkyong to SK.
 In 1999, SK Chemicals developed third-generation (non cross resistant) platinum-complex anti-cancer agent.
 Also, by focusing its research and development efforts on life sciences, SK Corporation developed YKP1358, a new drug candidate for schizophrenia, in 2003.
 In 2002, SK Telecom successfully launched the world's first commercial CDMA 1X EV-DO technology, allowing it to offer 3G telecommunications service.
 In 2004, SK Telecom enabled satellite DMB service by deploying the world's first DMB satellite.
 Moreover, in 2006, SK began revitalizing the 3.5-generation mobile phone market and in the following year, completed the construction of the national HSDPA network.
 In May 2006, SK Telecom started the world's first commercial 3.5-generation HSDPA service, featuring high-quality video telephony and data transmission, and global roaming access.